AttorneyOnlineVidya/tsuserver/README.md

 * /charselect - Brings up the character select screen (Shrinks client)

+* /doc - Gives you the doc in use in the current area, heavily logged to discourage/detect bombings */setdoc (url) - Sets the doc in the current area.

 * /g (message) - Sends a global message to everyone in the server
 	* /global - Toggles Global off/on